-AB 3048 will ensure that consumers have the ability to use their privacy rights by requiring that browser vendors and suppliers of devices (for example, a mobile device or "smart" TV) include an easy to locate and use setting that enables the consumer to send an opt-out preference signal.
+AB 3048 will ensure that consumers have the ability to use their privacy rights by requiring that browser vendors and mobile operating systems include an easy to locate and use setting that enables the consumer to send an opt-out preference signal.
 This bill's approach will help reduce opt-out friction and make it easier for California residents to control their data, while also providing for flexibility by allowing the CPPA to adopt rules that will allow the law to keep pace with technology.

-For the reasons listed above, we are proud to support AB 3048 and urge the Legislature to pass it.
+For the reasons listed above, we are proud to support AB 3048 and urge you to sign it.